 For example, if Company XYZ announces a mineral resource containing 1 million ounces of gold at a current price of $1,500 per ounce and 10 million ounces of silver at a current price of $30 per ounce, the calculation to convert the secondary metal (silver) into the primary metal (gold) is:

 Metal Equivalent Calculation

-You will often find the mineral chosen for reporting on a metal equivalent basis (i.e. the primary mineral) is the one that contributes most to the value of the deposit.
+The primary mineral chosen for reporting on a metal equivalent basis is typically the one that contributes the most value to the deposit.

 Cautionary Note: Always check the prices used for metal equivalent calculations in relation to current metal prices, as differences between the two can lead to over- or under-estimating the potential value of the polymetallic deposit.